UnknownWebPT/Bizfum-Stealer/README.md

 ```

 ## Purpose
 With years of experience in web hacking, I ventured into malware development to explore a second facet of the hacking landscape.
 Bizfum Stealer serves as a proof-of-concept (PoC) and is not intended for malicious activities.
 While it may not be fully undetectable (FUD), creating a loader could enhance its stealth capabilities.
-However, I am aware that sharing such a loader may lead to unethical uses.
+However, I am really sure, if I shared my UD loader, it would lead into unethical uses.

 My personal interest in this project stems from the lack of open-source C-based stealers on GitHub.
 Most available options are either outdated or poorly maintained.
 While languages like C++ and C# are more prevalent, I believe C remains a powerful choice for this type of development.